p2pcommons/specs/module.md

 module) and MUST be registered to modules of `p2pcommons.type: profile` (i.e., destination module).

 The destination module MUST be valid and writable.
+The `p2pcommons.main` MUST refer to an existing path.
 The metadata of the destination module SHOULD be valid prior to registration.

 Registration MUST result in the addition of a valid Dat archive key to